aamirmohd01/Madhav_Store_PowerBI_Dahboard/README.md

 Insights :

-1. Maximum profit earned by Maharashtra State followed by Madhya Pradesh.
+1. Maximum profit earned by Maharashtra State followed by Madhya Pradesh, Delhi and Uttar Pradesh.

 2. Harivansh is the Top purchasing customer has spent nearly 10K INR in the market.